This Vegan Okonomiyaki - Japanese savory pancakes recipe uses cabbages, mushrooms, and smoked tofu. It's a comforting, hearty and easy to make dish!

 First, combine the flour, chia seeds and water and mix in a bowl.
 Let it sit for at least 10 minutes, as the chia seeds will help the mixture thickened over time.

-Then chop the vegetables: 1/4 a green cabbage, 200g mushrooms, 1/2 cup green onions.
-Make sure to chop the vegetables as thin as possible – this will help the batter stick together and more delicious to enjoy!
+Then chop the vegetables: ¼ a green cabbage, 200g mushrooms, ½ yellow onion.
+Make sure to chop the vegetables as thin as possible - this will help the batter stick together better.

 After that, add the cabbage, mushroom and green onion pieces into the bowl and mix well to combine.
 The mixture makes about 2 Okonomiyaki.

-Flip the pancakes and fry for 3-5 minutes, before transferring to a plate and adding the remaining toppings: Okonomiyaki sauce, vegan mayonnaise, green onions, shredded nori seaweed and sesame seeds.
+Assemble the vegan Okonomiyaki with the remaining toppings: Okonomiyaki sauce, vegan mayonnaise, chopped green onions, shredded nori seaweed and sesame seeds.